HISP-Uganda/dhis2-tools/ng/manual/encrypted_disk.md

 ## Goal
-In order to achieve encryption at rest we need to create an encrypted partionion.
+In order to achieve encryption at rest we need to create an encrypted partition.
 In our linode we have reserved /dev/sdd for this purpose.

 We don't know if in the future our database is going to grow and we need to add extra disk space.
 For this reason we should use lvm (or zfs) so that